2025 Port Royal Sound Inshore Slam Casting for Conservation

 This event is hosted by the Port Royal Sound Foundation, an organization committed to conserving the Port Royal Sound.
 The inshore slam combines the fun of tournament fishing with conserving the Sound’s fisheries.

-• RECORD ALL FISH CAUGHT…FOR RESEARCH!
-Record EVERY fish you catch – any size, any species – so researchers can get a better understanding of fish populations in the Port Royal Sound.
+- RECORD ALL FISH CAUGHT…FOR RESEARCH!
+Record EVERY fish you catch (except for sharks and rays) – any size, any species – so researchers can get a better understanding of fish populations in the Port Royal Sound.
 Don’t worry, location data is protected.

 Prizes**